 This Grilled Skirt Steak recipe is tender and filled with flavor.
+This steak can be cooked on an outdoor grill or indoors on the stove.
 Top with Easy Chimichurri Sauce for the perfect combo!

 - A Grill: Gas or Charcoal